 2. Pre-clinical animal testing

 If pre-clinical tests appear to be safe and have the desired effect then the treatment company must apply to the appropriate national or international body for permission to begin human trials.
 This can be done at a national level, such as to the Medicines & Healthcare Products Regulatory Agency (MHRA) in the UK, or as a pan-European application to the European Medicines Agency (EMA).
 In the USA, the regulatory authority is the Food and Drugs administration (FDA).
 This formal application will include a study plan or protocol.
-This will detail information regarding studies that have been carried out to date, why it is believed that the treatment being assessed might be effective for a particular condition, the anticipated risks and benefits for volunteers, the eligibility criteria, the process by which volunteers are enrolled (known as informed consent), and how long the trial should last.
+This will detail information regarding studies that have been carried out to date, why it is believed that the treatment being assessed might be effective for a particular condition, the anticipated risks and benefits for volunteers, the eligibility criteria for participating in the study, the process by which volunteers are enrolled (known as informed consent), and how long the trial should last.
 It is important that there is significant patient input into the the trial design, particularly to determine how the effectiveness of the drug will be measured.

 3. Clinical trials (testing in humans)